 - Not notifying the police/your employer: Your success in a potential injury claim hinges on your communication with the police or your employer.
 Law enforcement officers act as objective third parties, and their reports can protect your ability to prove your side of the story.
 If you’re injured at work, the same can be said about a written report with your employer.

 - Giving a recorded statement to an insurance company: Insurance companies are rarely looking out for the victims of negligence, as much as they’re looking out for their own interests.
 If you give an insurance adjuster a recorded statement early on, without the help of an attorney, they may use it against you.

 - Settling early: Insurance companies also tend to want to settle early if they know they could potentially lose more money.
 If an adjuster is pressuring you to settle—don’t.
 It’s probably a lowball offer, and you should discuss your options with an attorney first.

 - Failing to keep a record of evidence: Evidence may make or break your case.
 Take pictures of the accident, collect medical records, gather witness names, and keep a record of all evidence to help back up your claims.

 - Posting on social media: If you end up in a personal injury lawsuit, any posts you make on social media may be requested by the opposing attorneys.
 Any comments or statements about the case can be used against you, as well as photos or videos that may look like you’re lying about the severity of your injury.

 Contact Us Today!

-At Carter Mario Law Firm, our Connecticut personal injury lawyers treat each case as a top priority, which has resulted in countless successful results and hundreds of millions of dollars recovered for our clients.
+At Carter Mario Law Firm, our Connecticut personal injury lawyers treat each case as a top priority, which has resulted in countless successful results and over $1 billion recovered for our clients.
 Whether you are injured in a car accident or in the hospital, we are ready to represent you.
 We handle cases with our Zero Fee Warranty, so you don’t have to pay out-of-pocket legal fees unless we recover compensation.